CoreyCBurton/Hands-On-Hacking-Book-Notes/Chapter 4.md

 [!] 'ipinfodb_api' key not set. ipinfodb module will likely fail at runtime.
 See 'keys add'.
 [!] 'ipstack_api' key not set. ipstack module will likely fail at runtime.
 See 'keys add'.
 ```
-* For those you have to add the api

-* ``Modules search`` brings up a list with discovery, Exploitation, Import, and Recon
+- Command``Modules search`` brings up a list with discovery, Exploitation, Import, and Recon.
+  - This is used to explore.

 # Profiler module
-* using the command ``modules load recon/profiles-profiles/profiler``
+- Using the command ``modules load recon/profiles-profiles/profiler``, This pulls up the recon option to search for profiles.

-* after loading in the module and typing in ``info``, this is what is brought up
+- After loading in the module and typing in ``info``, this is what is brought up
+  - This is useful to find any information about the recon selected.
 ```
 Name: OSINT HUMINT Profile Collector
     Author: Micah Hoffman (@WebBreacher)